Patient0/IOMonad/README.md

 ### Example

-Here is a "purely functional" program which asks a user for their name, and the greets them using their name:
+Here is a "purely functional" program which asks a user for their name, and then greets them using their name:

 ```